Mohammad4844/refactoring-date/README.md

 - dateOK() -> checkDateValidity()  (there are 2 occurunces of this method)
 - monthOk() -> checkMonthValidity()
-- monthNumber variables in monthString() and setMonth() (so there is consistency across the program)
+- monthNumber variables in monthString() and setMonth() (so there is consistency across the program) I didn't change anything else because the program is already in its simplest, most clear form.
+There is no variable used once, so no need for inline.
+The methods are in their simplest possible form and are directly related to THIS class (extracting them would be of no good).
+There was also no need to extract any local variable.